nhardemandata/fish-species-project/README.md

 ## 🔍 Overview

-Ecological and biological data, courtesy of FishBase is leveraged to analyze species traits (habitat, weight, length, etc.) to reveal patterns in morphology, conservation status, and much more!
+Ecological and biological data, courtesy of FishBase, is leveraged to analyze species traits (habitat, weight, length, etc.) to reveal patterns in morphology, conservation status, and much more!

 ---